jamesec/jamesec.github.io/o/focusing_tips_ann.md

 ## 0900+
 ### 0921 to 0930
 - Focusing Tip #928 - "What part of me is aware of something in me?"
+- Focusing Tip #927 - Protector and Defender parts in Untangling
+- Focusing Tip #926 - "My mind wanders when I try to be patient"
+- Focusing Tip #925 - How can we do Focusing with hate?
+- Focusing Tip #924 - "Is it the felt sense of a part that we listen to?"
+- Focusing Tip #923 - "I'm struggling with these challenging times"
+- Focusing Tip #922 - "Do I do what my parts tell me to do?"
+- Focusing Tip #921 - "Is a felt sense the same as a gut instinct?"

 ## 0800 to 0900
 ### 0891 to 0900